 Posts published in “City Departments”

-Development Review Team (DRT) this week regarding the following potential projects/proposals (see DRT Snapshot):
+Development Review Team (DRT) will meet this week regarding the following potential project/proposal (see DRT Snapshot):

 Development Review Team (DRT) will meet this week regarding the following potential projects/proposals (see DRT Snapshot):